It was a hot and sticky night. I lay atop the

 John Carter of Mars.

 others.
 He had arrived there with no thing but what he had been born with,

-and had taken a harsh world by storm, wresting triumph after triumph in a life filled
+and had taken a harsh world by storm, wresting triumph after triumph in

-passes you, and the heroes you emulate as a boy give way
+of growing up passes you, and the heroes you emulate as a boy give way

 to the reality of what it really means to be a man.
 A part of me, though,

-still wanted to be the adventurer king, defeating villains and always getting the girl
+still wanted to be the adventurer king, defeating villains and always getting

-our universe forever ended any romantic notion of scantily
+program and our universe forever ended any romantic notion of scantily

 Mars... if only it could be real.

 water at the fountain's edge.
 I suddenly felt drowsy, and perhaps if I

 walked home now I could fall asleep.
 My legs felt strangely weak for one

 so used to exercise.
 I must have pushed it too hard on the bike path, I

 thought.
 I forced myself to my feet, taking a deep breath of air.
-I tipped my head
+I tipped

-peppering the moment, but one speck grew brighter... and
+sparks of colour peppering the moment, but one speck grew brighter... and

 larger!
 The cat saw it too.
 He hissed and hopped down under the fountain

 and I followed suit.
 It was the only thing that could offer us any hope

 Closer and closer the fiery ball... er... wait a minute.

 to a parachute floated to a soft landing on the vast lawn of the park.

-The parachute billowed
+to the thing.
 The parachute was large, perhaps 12 metres in diameter and

 decorated with many strange and unusual scenes of men, beasts, and vistas

 I dragged it back to reveal the object.

-some beautiful silver metal, it reflected light in a soft diffused manner not unlike polished
+some beautiful silver metal, it reflected light in a soft diffused manner

-the props would be nearly useless in space.
+spaceship, but the props would be nearly useless in space.
 They were only

 good for inertial turning in the vacuum.
 The ship stood a little less than

 2 metres tall and I looked for a way to clamber up (being only 1.75 metres

 tall myself), and then I noticed foot holds set into the hull.
 There was

 a single hatch just behind the nose bubble, on the top of the ship.
 A rotating

-switch inset in the hull released the catch and with a small hiss the hatch irised
+switch inset in the hull released the catch and with a small hiss the hatch

-me.
+behind me.
 Nothing buzzed or hummed here in the stillness.
 The air in the

 In the nose bubble two well-padded leather seats waited for pilots.
 Soft